Phineas and Ferb: Summer Belongs to You!

-"Phineas and Ferb: Summer Belongs to You!" is the 54th broadcast episode of the second season and the 101st broadcast episode overall of the animated television series Phineas and Ferb.
+"Phineas and Ferb: Summer Belongs to You!" is the first one-hour special of the animated television series Phineas and Ferb, produced under the 37th and 38th half-hour episodes of the second season, the 54th episode segment to be broadcast, and the 63rd and 64th episodes overall.
 It aired on Disney XD on August 2, 2010.
-It is the first one-hour special, and is longer than "Phineas and Ferb Christmas Vacation", which is 45 minutes long.
+It is longer than "Phineas and Ferb Christmas Vacation", which is 45 minutes long.
 This episode was first seen at San Diego Comic-Con on July 25, 2010.

 Plot

 Phineas feels bored after he and Ferb have accomplished much throughout the summer.
 For a taste of adventure, the duo and their friends decide to travel around the world at the same speed as the Earth's rotation, so as to make a complete 24-hour day, in an effort to create the "biggest, longest, funnest summer day of all time".

 Meanwhile, Dr. Doofenshmirtz takes a trip to Tokyo with Vanessa.
 At first, Vanessa is amazed, but is later distraught to find out that her father has brought in a captured Major Monogram and has been making a plan to ruin the International Good Guy Convention with a giant water balloon and frame Monogram for it.
 She then accuses her father of always putting his work before her relationship with him, and decides to leave for Paris on her own.
-Around the same time, Perry the Platypus catches wind of Monogram's whereabouts after Carl warns him of a suspicious note sent to the O.W.C.A. (presumably sent by Doofenshmirtz).
+Around the same time, Perry the Platypus catches wind of Monogram's whereabouts after Carl warns him of a suspicious note sent to the O.W.C.A. (presumably sent by Doof).

 In Tokyo, the gang meets with Stacy's cousins while getting vegetable oil used as fuel.
-While there, Vanessa joins with the group after being accidentally knocked off the Tokyo Tower by the giant balloon thanks to the intervention of Perry, who arrives at the tower as Agent P. Fearing for Vanessa's safety, Doof decides to abandon his plan and opts to rescue her, and Perry and Major Monogram are compelled to help him, so they travel aboard Agent P's platypus-shaped hovercar.
+While there, Vanessa joins with the group after being accidentally knocked off the Tokyo Tower by the giant balloon thanks to the intervention of Perry, who arrives at the tower.
+Fearing for Vanessa's safety, Doof abandons his plan and opts to rescue her by compelling Perry and Monogram to help him out, so they travel aboard Perry's platypus-shaped hovercar.

 The group, along with Vanessa, then crashes on the Indian portion of the Himalayas, and their plane loses its wings.
 Phineas and the other kids go see Baljeet's grand-uncle Sabu, who runs a rubber band/rubber ball factory there.
 He sings "Rubber Bands" as he shows the kids around the factory.
 This gives them an idea: namely, to attach a bouncy rubber ball to the bottom of the plane so they could travel their way to Paris and back home.
 As they travel around the world in their newly-fixed way of transport, the song "Bouncin' Around The World" is heard.